cartrawler/cartrawler.github.io/_collections/_section_ios/standalone.md

   <dt>passengers</dt><dd>An optional Array of Passengers, the first one will be the main passenger.</dd>
   <dt>delegate</dt><dd>Optional delegate to receive reservation details after the payment</dd>
   <dt>loyaltyRegex</dt><dd>Optional regular expression to validate loyalty number field</dd>
-  <dt>customCashTreatment</dt><dd>Optional bool used in the SDK as a main toggle to display some features related to the Cash Special Offer</dd>
+  <dt>customCashTreatment</dt><dd>An optional boolean used in the SDK as the main toggle to display enhanced cash voucher merchandising throughout the booking flow.</dd>
 </dl>

 <h5>Initialising CTContext for Standalone with Deeplinking</h5>